Updated August 2019

-The castles, monuments, brochs and battlegrounds are mostly covered by one of three organisations – Historic Scotland, the National Trust for Scotland and the Historic Houses Association.
+The monuments, brochs, battlegrounds and castles in Scotland are mostly covered by one of three organisations – Historic Scotland, the National Trust for Scotland and the Historic Houses Association.
 Each offer their own passes and membership.

 Historic Scotland look after 300 locations, 77 of which are paid for attractions such as Edinburgh Castle, Iona Abbey, Urquhart Castle and Stirling Castle.
+If you want to visit a few of their castles and other attractions I would highly recommend a pass.
 Depending on how long you plan to be visiting Scotland there are a couple of options.

-If you plan on just a week, or if you don’t have a huge list of properties you want to see there is an Historic Scotland Explorer Pass.
+If you plan on visiting Scotland for a week, or if you don’t have a huge list of properties you want to see there is a Historic Scotland Explorer Pass.
 You can buy it from their website or from the Visit Britain website.

 Both include a guide book, brochures, locations map and also entry to daytime events.
 You get fast track entry to both Edinburgh and Stirling Castle.